Appleflagshipstore/10mins-KWGT-Guide-and-Bugs/README.md

   ![Roboto](https://s3.imgcdn.dev/IUvba.png)

 - Invert Clip Mask bug in Overlap Group and Komponent.
 This bug is 4 years long.
 To overcome this issue, we have to stay with B.Padding and R.Padding only.
 Rotate a whole Overlap Group when we want to clip the opposite.
+For PNG image, we have to rotate image first then rotate the Overlap Group.

   ![Clip Mask](https://s3.imgcdn.dev/I1EPO.png)